Kierran Moseley: Background

 Born in Cloncurry, Queensland, Moseley is an Indigenous Australian and played his junior rugby league for the Cloncurry Bulls, before moving to Townsville to further his rugby league career.
 After being spotted by Penrith Panthers' NYC coach Garth Brennan, Moseley joined the Panthers.

 Playing career

 Early career

 In 2013 and 2014, Moseley played for the Penrith Panthers' NYC team.
 On 20 April 2013, he played for the Queensland Under-20s team.
 On 6 October 2013, he played in the Panthers' 2013 NYC Grand Final win over the New Zealand Warriors.
 On 13 October 2013, he played for the Junior Kangaroos against the Junior Kiwis.
 On 3 May 2014, he again played for the Queensland Under-20s team.

 2014

-In round 25 of the 2014 NRL season, Moseley made his NRL debut for the Panthers against the Manly Warringah Sea Eagles.
+In round 25 of the 2014 NRL season, Moseley made his NRL debut for the Penrith club against the Manly Warringah Sea Eagles.
+He then went onto win the 2014 New South Wales Cup playing for the Panthers reserves.
 On 17 November 2014, he signed a two-year contract with the Gold Coast Titans starting in 2015.